meshcloud/meshcloud-docs/docs/meshstack.how-to.onboard-team-to-workspace.md

 ![Click the Access Control tab](assets/workspace/workspace-access-control.png "Access Control")

 - At the end of the `Current Access` list will be an input field.
 Type in the first-, last-name or email address to find and select the user you want to add.
-Choose a Workspace Role (Customer Owner, Admin or Employee) and press the `+` button.
+Choose a Workspace Role (Workspace Owner, Admin or Employee) and press the `+` button.

 ![Add a user to the workspace](assets/workspace/workspace-access-control-add-a-user.png "add a user")

-- Customer Owner can only be granted to max.
+- Workspace Owner can only be granted to max.
 2 users per Worksace.
-Also, only a Customer Owner can grant another user the Owner role - except there is no Customer Owner at all.
+Also, only a Workspace Owner can grant another user the Owner role - except there is no Workspace Owner at all.

 ### Optional

 meshStack provides the optional configuration for 4-eyes access controls.
 Please check the [official meshcloud documentation](meshcloud.workspace.md#invite-users-to-a-meshworkspace-team).

-- A second user with Customer Admin or Customer Owner permission needs to approve the access request.
+- A second user with Workspace Manager or Workspace Owner permission needs to approve the access request.
 The second user must also navigate to the specific meshWorkspace (see step 1.), go to the `Access Control` tab (see step 2.) and then click on the `Access Requests` tab in the second tab-row.
 ![Click the Access Requests tab](assets/workspace/workspace-access-approve.png "Access Control - Access Requests")